 The Knotted Half Double Crochet Stitch is a fun and amazingly simple stitch to master.

-It's a combination of single crochet and a half double crochet with a twist.
-This works up over a 2 row repeat.
+It’s a combination of single crochet and a half double crochet with a twist and works up over a 2 row repeat.

 It’s a fun stitch to add to your stitching knowledge and would be wonderful for a blanket, scarf or a hat!